-On today’s date in 1610, Samuel de Champlain, 40, signed a marriage contract with 12-year-old Hélène Boullé, daughter of Nicolas Boullé, a wealthy secretary to King Louis XIII.
+On today’s date in 1610, Samuel de Champlain, 40, signed a marriage contract with 12-year-old Hélène Boullé, who was the daughter of Nicolas Boullé, a wealthy secretary to King Louis XIII.

-According to David Hackett Fischer’s 2009 biography, Champlain’s Dream, Boullé’s father was “a man of the high bourgeoisie in Paris, with a job at the very heart of the royal regime.”
+Boullé’s father was “a man of the high bourgeoisie in Paris, with a job at the very heart of the royal regime,” according to David Hackett Fischer’s 2009 biography, Champlain’s Dream.

 Boullé offered a dowry of 6,000 livres, of which 4,500 was given at beginning of the marriage.
 Champlain agreed to pay 1,800 livres a year to support his wife when he was out of the country.

-The contract, which was arranged on today’s date—Dec.
-27—in 1610, required Boullé and Champlain to “take each other in lawful wedlock within the briefest space of time possible.”
+The contract, which was arranged on Dec.
+27, 1610, required Boullé and Champlain to “take each other in lawful wedlock within the briefest space of time possible.”

 The wedding would take place in Paris three days later, on Dec.
 30, 1610, and was well attended by all accounts; however, the bride was described as being “bitterly unhappy.”